 This may look like a lot of gear and it is, but it doesn’t take a lot of room and I use it all, even on small rides.

-I am just not very good at minimalistic travel photography, plus I always am looking for the more unusual video angles and so rather than run the risk of not having something I want, I travel with the whole studio.
+I am just not very good at minimalistic travel photography, plus I always am looking for the more unusual video angles and so rather than run the risk of not having something I want, I seem to travel with the whole studio.

 Thank goodness I am not into developing the images as well.
+That could get cumbersome.